webtap-ai/webtap-ai/README.md

 pip install -r requirements.txt
 ```

+# Creating a new Apify Tap

-# Creating a new Apify Tap using AI based Tap Generator
+## Create a new Apify Tap automatically using the Tap Generator

 Webtap also offers a tool to automatically generate a new Apify Tap.
 It often works; when it doesn't work, it provides a good starting point for manual editing.